LucasKnudsen/RockPaperScissor/README.md

 ### Step 3 - Adding Scoreboard

 As a user
 So I know who's the ultimate champion
 I need a score system
 **Point system stores in state that adds 1 after each game**

 As a user
 In order to reset a session *(computer was just lucky!)*
 I need to be able to reset the score
 **Button that sets state back to 0**

+### Step 4 -